DeezSec/Java-Dropper/README.md

 # Java-Dropper
 ![vx](https://art.vx-underground.org/art/c92ebe07-2ac3-4dce-8168-b418e20c1579.png)

-A Malware Dropper written in Java, which works as inteneded!
+A Malware Dropper written in Java, which works as intended!

 This is simply a dropper which helps in delivering the payload to your victim.
 Let's go through the process step-by-step.